- You do not have any products in your shopping cart yet.

 Find more coffee tables from the "Fusion" series here: Coffee Table "Fusion"

-The Fusion Coffee Table is a striking piece of furniture that impresses with the combination of traditional craftsmanship, recycled material, and modern design.
-With a length of 134 cm, a width of approx. 90-100 cm, and a height of approx. 50 cm, this table features distinctive proportions that make it the centerpiece of your living area.
+The Coffee Table Fusion is a striking piece of furniture that impresses with the combination of traditional craftsmanship, recycled materials, and modern design.
+With a length of 134 cm, a width of approx. 90-100 cm, and a height of approx. 50 cm, this table features bold proportions that make it the centerpiece of your living area.

 Its structure, inclusions, and natural signs of use tell a unique story.
-The solid wood top has a thickness of 8 cm and has been carefully refinished to preserve the character of the reclaimed wood.
+The solid wood top is 8 cm thick and has been carefully refinished to preserve the character of the reclaimed wood.

 At the center of the tabletop is a handcrafted glass inlay, deliberately placed to allow a view into the original wood.
 This detail emphasizes the uniqueness of the coffee table and makes it both a functional and visually interesting piece of furniture.

-The coffee table stands on a crescent-shaped table base made of raw steel.
-This element, like all components of this coffee table, is handcrafted and gives the table stability as well as a modern, industrial look.
+The Coffee Table stands on a crescent-shaped base made of raw steel.
+This element, like all components of this coffee table, was crafted entirely by hand and gives the table stability as well as a modern, industrial look.

 Technical Details: Impressive Coffee Table "Fusion", approx. 137 x 101 x 50 cm